dotnet/tye/README.md

 # Project Tye

-Tye is a tool that makes developing, testing, and deploying microservices and distributed applications easier.
+Tye is a developer tool that makes developing, testing, and deploying microservices and distributed applications easier.
 Project Tye includes a local orchestrator to make developing microservices easier and the ability to deploy microservices to Kubernetes with minimal configuration.

-What tye can do:
+Tye can:

+- Simplify microservices development by making it easy to:
-- Run multiple projects locally.
+  - Run many services with one command
-- Easily manage dependencies running containers.
+  - Use dependencies in containers
-- Automatically build Docker images by following .NET's conventions.
+  - Discover addresses of other services using simple conventions
-- Deploy applications to Kubernetes with minimal configuration.
+- Deploy .NET applications to Kubernetes by:
-- Make secret management and service discovery easy.
+  - Automatically containerizing .NET applications
+  - Generating Kubernetes manifests with minimal knowledge or configuration
+  - Using the same conventions as development to keep it consistent

+Want to learn more?
+Check out our [FAQ](docs/faq.md) or [documentation](docs/README.md).

 ## Current Status